 Building Financial Statement Forecasts

-Application of Financial Statements Analysis for Forecasting and Valuation
+Application of Forecasting and Valuation

 Advanced Financial Statement Analysis is recommended for finance professionals who need to deepen their knowledge and skills in analyzing financial statement information (balance sheets, income statements, statements of cash flows, footnotes) and using this information for financial decisions.